Top Way to Password Protect PDF on Mac

 PDF file is a great file format that you can use it for personal use or for business purposes.
 With PDF files, you will be able to protect them with passwords, which restricts one from accessing your PDF information.
 Moreover, you can also add restrictions, which limits one from copying, editing or formatting your PDF file.
 To protect PDF files, you need to look for now.
 Continue reading this guide as it shows you how to password protect PDF on Mac.

 PDFelement for Mac allows you to protect your PDFs with open password and permission password.
 Open Password restricts unauthorized person from viewing your PDF file whereas the Permission Password also known as user password allows you control how to edit, copy, paste and print PDF files.
 Therefore, with this software you can opt to encrypt your PDF file with open password, permission password or both.
-Without further ado now let us see how to protect files using PDFelement.
+Without further ado now let us see how to add Password to PDF Mac with PDFelement for Mac.

 Step 1.
 Import PDF Files to Protect

-Launch PDFelement for Mac.
+Launch PDFelement for Mac to start PDF Password Mac protection.
 Import a PDF by clicking on "File" and then click on "Open" to choose the files from your Mac.
 You can also navigate the cursor to the bottom and click on "Open File" button and that will enable you to select and upload the PDF file that you want to protect.

 Step 2.
 Protect PDF from Opening on Mac